BerkeleyAutomation/sd-maskrcnn/README.md

 </p>

 ## Install SD Mask R-CNN
 To begin using the SD Mask R-CNN repository, clone the repository using `git clone https://github.com/BerkeleyAutomation/sd-maskrcnn.git` and then run `bash install.sh` from inside the root directory of the repository.
 This script will install the repo, and download the available pre-trained model to the `models` directory, if desired.
+If dataset generation capabilities are desired, run `bash install.sh generation`.

 Note that these instructions assume a Python 3 environment.